Ares-0/mpv-composition-guides/README.md

 This script overlays basic composition guides on your mpv video.

 ### Installation
-Put the entire folder in your ~/mpv/scripts/ directory such that you have ~/mpv/scripts/composition_guides (or however you rename the folder).
+Scripts are usually placed in ~/.mpv/scripts/ (macOS/Linux) or %AppData%\mpv\scripts\ (Windows).
+Put the entire folder in this directory.
 Do not rearrange individual files or directories.
 See: https://mpv.io/manual/master/#lua-scripting and https://github.com/mpv-player/mpv/wiki/User-Scripts

 ### Usage